JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 **distributions**

-Distributions contains distribution specific build flags and parameters and splash screens.
+Distributions contains distribution-specific build flags and parameters and splash screens.

 **Dockerfile**

 Used to build the Ubuntu container used to build JELOS.
-The container is hosted at [https://hub.docker.com/u/justenoughlinuxos](https://hub.docker.com/u/justenoughlinuxos)
+The container is hosted at [https://hub.docker.com/u/justenoughlinuxos](https://hub.docker.com/u/justenoughlinuxos).

 **licenses**